asdacosta/battleship/README.md

 <summary>Invert</summary>

 - [ ] Make feedback section animate text (writing).
+- [ ] Display current ship lives in Configuration.
+- [ ] Implement button hover effect in https://lovrozagar.github.io/BattleShip/
+- [ ] Implement a 2-player option such that players don't see each others boards.
+- [ ] Add sound for attacks and feedback message voice.
+- [ ] Include vertical ships.
 - [ ] Use svg images and allow coloring in Configuration.

 </details>